tharumbun/sandbox/src/data/blog/ricoh-griiix-review.md

 Updated: 2025 May 23
-Ricoh announced GR IV camera
+On May 22, 2025, Ricoh announced the development of GR IV camera, the latest model of the GR-series high-end compact cameras.

-# Ricoh GR III vs GR IV (Speculative Comparison)
+### Ricoh GR III vs GR IV (Speculative Comparison)

 As of **May 2025**, **Ricoh has not officially released a GR IV**.
 The latest models in the GR series are the **Ricoh GR III and GR IIIx**, with some limited editions and firmware updates.
 While there have been community rumors about a GR IV, nothing has been confirmed by Ricoh Imaging.